 5. Buy Your Domain Name and Hosting

-The next step in the process is to actually buy the domain and hosting.
+The next step is to buy the domain and choose a website host.

 Your domain name is what you’re going to call your blog.